 Ideal Cage Shape For Cockatiels

 Cockatiels also feel safer in cages with corners, so avoid dome-shaped cages.
-This makes it difficult for them to find a nook to huddle down in.
+This makes it difficult for them to find a place to huddle down in.
 They will feel overly exposed.

 What Should You Put In A Cockatiel’s Cage?

 You need 3-4 perches for your cockatiel to sit on in the cage.
-There are a variety of perches you can buy, which provide for different needs, such as:
+There are a variety of perches that provide for different needs, such as:

 - Plain dowel perches.
 These come with the bird cage, but don’t usually provide much value to the cockatiel.